 But it is in Scotland that four councils face the task of turning basic income from a utopian fantasy to contemporary reality as they build the first pilot schemes in the UK – with the support of a £250,000 grant announced by the Scottish government last month and the explicit support of Nicola Sturgeon.

-The concept of a universal basic income revolves around the idea of offering every individual regardless of existing welfare benefits or earned income – a non-conditional flat-rate payment with any income earned above that taxed progressively.
+The concept of a universal basic income revolves around the idea of offering every individual – regardless of their existing benefit entitlement or earned income – a non-conditional flat-rate payment – with any income earned above that taxed progressively.

-The intention is to provide a basic economic platform on which people can build their lives – whether they choose to earn – learn – care or set up a business.
+The intention is to replace the welfare safety net with a platform on which people can build their lives – whether they choose to earn – learn – care or set up a business.

 The idea has its roots in 16th-century humanist philosophy.